harness/ff-android-client-sdk/README.md

             .build()
 ```

-Otherwise, the default metrics endpoint URl will be used.
+Otherwise, the default metrics endpoint URL will be used.

 ## _Shutting down the SDK_
 To avoid potential memory leak, when SDK is no longer needed (when the app is closed, for example), a caller should call this method